UtaUtaUtau/straycat/README.md

 	tempo		The tempo of the render.
 Needs to have a ! at the start. (default: !100) pitch_string	The UTAU pitchbend parameter written in Base64 with RLE encoding. (default: AA)
 ```

+# How to use (release version)
+## Classic UTAU
+ 1. Download `straycat.7z` for the version you want to use.
+ 2. Extract the 7z archive anywhere.
+ 3. Set your resampler to `straycat.exe` in Project Properties.

+ You can now use straycat in classic UTAU.

+## OpenUtau
+ 1. Download `straycat.7z` for the version you want to use.
+ 2. Extract the 7z archive in the `Resamplers` folder of OpenUtau.
+ 3. Select the resampler in whichever way you prefer.

+ You can now use straycat in OpenUtau.

 # Example Renders